 More commonly known in English-speaking countries as the Day of the Dead, the festivities begin on October 31 and last through November 2.

 As depicted in the 2017 Pixar film Coco, the holiday is all about getting together with friends and family to remember and celebrate ancestors who have died in order to help them on their spiritual journey.

-To honor those that came before, mexican families build private altars in their homes, known as ofrendas.
-On top of them they’ll put photos of the dead, calaveras (a.k.a. sugar skulls), Aztec Marigolds, and the favorite foods and beverages of their ancestors.
+To honor those that came before, Mexican families build private altars in their homes, known as ofrendas.
+On top of them they’ll put photos of the dead, calaveras (a.k.a. sugar skulls), Aztec Marigolds, and the traditional foods and beverages of their ancestors.

 They also visit their loved ones’ graves, leaving these gifts and other beloved possessions as tribute to the deceased.

 Specific celebrations of the holiday differ from region to region, with some towns holding lively parades and celebrations, while others keep it a more subdued affair with religious overtones (it coincides with All Saint’s Day).

 In some cities, children will dress up in costume and go door-to-door asking calaveritas, much like trick-or-treating in the US.

 The rest of the world could learn a thing or two from The Netherlands about properly celebrating a national dignitary’s birthday.